alexjj/Old-alexjj.com/_posts/2021-12-22-wednesday.md

 ---

 {% include image.html src="office-setup.jpg" title="View of my office" %}
-Finally setup the Mac Mini with it's own monitors.
+Finally setup the Mac Mini with its own monitors.
 Not sure I like the two monitors for the mini, the space is a bit tight and the black one eats into the typewriter area.
 I think a single 27" would be better.
 Also way too much stuff in here but not sure where else to keep it.

 I found [this](https://nice-marmot.net/About.html) blog when browsing the Tinderbox forums.
 It's made in Tinderbox and is a general daily notes site.
 Dave, the owner, likes photography and doesn't like what social media has become.
 His site is 8 years old.
 I really like it.
 Makes me want to use Tinderbox.
 Although that doesn't really make much sense.
 Also my mac is not my main machine, unless I change my habits, and so it'll be hard to maintain.
 Least this is cross platform.
 Also not sure I want to spend $250 on some software.
 I'll watch all the [videos](https://www.youtube.com/watch?v=2_qs6a4RH-M&list=PL6MVDtSfcKxd2XLpenMAd9H4VknDyn6oz) and then decide.